Africa ahead.

 Objectives and expected results

-The mission will start with an identification of the needs around the four selected themes
+The mission will start with an identification of needs around the four selected themes

-(public health, security, rule of law, health economics).
+(public health, safety, rule of law, health economics).

-2. The resources needed to cover each of the needs;
+2. The resources required to cover each need;

 3. Existing and potential partners to contribute resources.